jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 You can also change the clustering method you are using.
 Instead of K-means you could try Hierarchical Clustering or Density-Based Spatial Clustering of Applications with Noise (DBSCAN).

-## Interesting things I found while playing colors in R
+## Interesting things I found while playing with colors in R

 There is a surprising amount of [environmental information you can extract from paintings](https://acp.copernicus.org/articles/14/2987/2014/).